When your furnace won’t start, doing your own furnace repair in Brookfield, Connecticut, can feel overwhelming.

 - Wipe off the rod with a paper towel.

-- Restore power to the furnace.
-It could go through a set of tests before proceeding with regular heating.
-If your furnace doesn’t turn on, the sensor might need to be replaced or something else may be wrong.
-If this occurs, get in touch with us at 203-357-5913 for heating and cooling repair support.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 203-357-5913 for heating and cooling repair assistance.

 - Turn the switch to the “off” position.

-If you have gone through the guide twice and the pilot light still won’t burn or keep lit, call us at 203-357-5913 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 203-357-5913 for furnace service.